Analysis | Nikki Haley and the biggest GOP flip-flops on Trump post-Jan. 6, ranked

 Before: “The president bears responsibility for Wednesday’s attack on Congress by mob rioters.
 He should have immediately denounced the mob when he saw what was unfolding.”

 “...
-These facts require immediate action from President Trump to accept his share of responsibility, quell the brewing unrest and ensure that President-Elect Biden is able to successfully begin his term.
+These facts require immediate action from President Trump to accept his share of responsibility, quell the brewing unrest and ensure that President-elect Biden is able to successfully begin his term.
 And the president’s immediate action also deserves congressional action, which is why I think a fact-finding commission and a censure resolution would be prudent.”
 (House floor)

 After: “I was the first person to contact him when the riot was going on.
 He didn’t see it.
 [How] he ended the call was … telling me he’ll put something out to make sure to stop this.
 And that’s what he did; he put a video out later.”
 (Fox News)

-McCarthy’s latter statement, as far as we know, is technically true.
+The House minority leader’s latter statement, as far as we know, is technically true.
 It’s also a world away from his earlier comments in terms of emphasis — from Trump having failed to “immediately denounce the mob” and deserving to be censured for it, to the idea that Trump kept his word by calling off the mob.

 McCarthy has also fought against a bipartisan Jan.
 6 commission, despite calling for a “fact-finding commission” and tasking a GOP leader with negotiating it, and he has raised money extensively by hailing Trump’s role in the party, despite Trump having never accepted “his share of responsibility.”